 About

-Most recently, Christina has been a critical source of information amid the Navy’s water contamination crisis, in which fuel leaked into the drinking water of 93,000 Pearl Harbor water customers.
-Christina’s reporting has demonstrated how the Navy’s Red Hill fuel facility was a threat to the drinking water for years and how there were inadequate safeguards to detect a problem.
+For years, Christina has been Hawaii’s lead reporter covering the Red Hill water contamination crisis in which U.S. Navy fuel tainted the drinking water of 93,000 Pearl Harbor water customers.
+Christina’s reporting before and after the disaster occurred demonstrated how the Navy’s Red Hill fuel facility was a threat to the drinking water for years and that there were inadequate safeguards to detect a problem.

-Before the crisis came to light, Christina revealed that the Navy had failed to share information about a fuel leak with regulators.
-In response, Hawaii’s congressional delegation called for an investigation.
-Throughout the crisis, Christina has shared her reporting on TV with Hawaii News Now and on Hawaii Public Radio.
-Her reporting on Red Hill has earned an Emmy Award, an Edward R. Murrow Award and first place prizes from the Institute for Nonprofit News and Hawaii’s Society of Professional Journalists for investigative reporting.
+Christina’s reporting on Red Hill has earned an Emmy Award and an Edward R. Murrow Award in partnership with Hawaii News Now and first place investigative reporting prizes from the Institute for Nonprofit News and Hawaii’s Society of Professional Journalists.
 In 2023, the Society for Advancing Business Editing and Writing (SABEW) awarded Christina a Best in Business award for her “spectacular use of leaked video and other information to inform the public about a shocking hazard.”

 Her work has also been published in The Baltimore Sun, The New England Center for Investigative Reporting, The Boston Globe, and USA Today.
 She has a degree in journalism from Emerson College in Boston.